 - Give Them Female Role Models and Heroes

 Read stories to them and sing to them songs that cherish women.
 Encourage stories about girls as heroes, so they know it’s not only the ‘supermen’, ‘batmen’, and ‘ironmen’ saving the world.
-Tell them about women in politics, law, business, construction, aviation, anything and everything.
+Tell them about women in politics, law, business, construction, aviation, anything, and everything.
 Explain to them how work that women do is important, so mothers, sisters, and later their wives can pursue their passions.
 Be a role model for them!
-Maintain a balance of your own life so the kids know that you have an identity of your own and a life outside of them.
+Maintain a balance in your own life so the kids know that you have an identity of your own and a life outside of them.

 My son sometimes refuses to accept I am a doctor, he says I am only his Mumma.
-He even went onto say that I am not a real doctor.
+He even went on to say that I am not a real doctor.
 On enquiring why, he said because you don’t stay in the hospital, real doctors live in hospitals.
 I went silent and didn’t know how to respond as I had recently reduced my working hours to give more time to my family.
 But what my kid saw was something else.
 He saw what I had modeled.
-I had given up my truth, my identity that mattered to me.
+I had given up my truth, the identity that mattered to me.

-This is what we women have been doing since ages.
+This is what we women have been doing for ages.
 Continuing to do so for our sons will only show them this is okay, and they will continue to expect this of women.
 If we want them to put women first we must stop putting ourselves last.

 - Teach Your Children to Be Kind and Respect Consent